-Who Is Andrea Constand, Bill Cosby’s Accuser?

-Jury deliberations are in their second day in Bill Cosby‘s sex assault trial, with much of the focus on the testimony of accuser Andrea Constand, the woman whose initial claims against him were the first to become public and led to the current charges against him.
+Andrea Constand, the Woman Bill Cosby Sexually Assaulted in 2004, Recalls the Traumatizing Abuse

+Andrea Constand had known Bill Cosby for two years when, in 2004, he drugged and then sexually assaulted her in his mansion in Elkins Park, Pennsylvania.

-Constand, 44, has accused Cosby, 79, of drugging her and sexually assaulting her in 2004 in his Elkins Park, Pennsylvania, mansion.
-She first met Cosby in 2002, when, at 29, she was the director of operations for Temple University’s women’s basketball team and was introduced to Cosby by a mutual friend at the campus’ Liacouris Center.
+Constand, 45, first met Cosby in 2002, when, then 29 years old, she was the director of operations for Temple University’s women’s basketball team and was introduced to Cosby by a mutual friend at the campus’ Liacouris Center.

 From the moment he saw Constand, Cosby had “a romantic interest” in her, he testified in a deposition for a 2005 civil lawsuit she filed against him, a copy of which was obtained by PEOPLE.

-Note: Editor’s note: This story was first published on June 13, 2017.
-On Tuesday, Bill Cosby was sentenced to three to 10 years in prison after being convicted in the spring of sexually assaulting former Temple University employee Andrea Constand.